Cubital Tunnel Syndrome

 What is cubital tunnel syndrome?

 Cubital tunnel syndrome causes pain that feels a lot like the pain you feel when you hit the "funny bone" in your elbow.
 The "funny bone" in the elbow is actually the ulnar nerve, a nerve that crosses the elbow.
-The ulnar nerve begins in the side of your neck and ends in your fingers.
+The ulnar nerve starts in the side of your neck and ends in your fingers.

 What causes cubital tunnel syndrome?